How To Know If A Catfish Is Pregnant?

 It’s important to note that providing the pregnant catfish with a suitable environment can help to optimize conditions for the fry, such as a low-stress, clean and warm water.
 Also, it’s important to separate the pregnant catfish from other fish to reduce the risk of predation on the fry.

 Once the Cory catfish give birth, the fry will be free-swimming and able to eat small live food or crushed flakes.
-It is important to provide enough food and hiding spots for the fry, as well as to keep the water clean and well-oxygenated to improve their survival rate.
+It is essential to provide enough food and hiding spots for the fry and keep the water clean and well-oxygenated to improve their survival rate.